trevorpogue/sections/README.rst

     assert tasks['pay bill'].status == 'completed'
     assert tasks['clean'].status == 'started'

-If you don't like this feature, simply turn it off as shown in the **Details - Plural/singular attribute settings** section.
+If you don't like this feature, simply turn it off as shown in the **Details - Plural/singular attributes** section.

 --------------------------------------------------------------------
 Properties: Easily add on the fly